seatable/seatable-scripts/manual/python/rows.md

 #### Get row

-Get a row of the table
+Get a row of the table by row ID.

 ```python
 base.get_row(table_name, row_id)